I’ve had three people ask me how to sell (more) premium priced watches online.

 Most people already have accounts with them so there are no irritating delays in setting up accounts or worries about sharing confidential data including credit card details with an unfamiliar website.

 Not only do they rank well in Google for organic searches, Amazon has a very large Google Adwords account to bring traffic to their website through the searches and remarketing.
-They have also become defacto search engines themselves.
-Instead of going to Google, many people go straight to their local Amazon website.
+They have also become de-facto search engines themselves.
+Instead of going to Google, many people go straight to their country’s Amazon website.

 I recommend ecommerce businesses become resellers on both Amazon and eBay to get in front of more potential customers.
-The competition is ruthless as customers inevitably favour well respected suppliers who offer the lowest prices.
+The competition is ruthless as customers inevitably favour well respected suppliers who offer the lowest prices combined with reliability.
 Your challenge is to become one of them.

 The other way to go is to work on your own website to develop the specialist nature of it and the quality of your product reviews and then become an affiliate of Amazon and eBay and send them traffic which may become sales.
 You’ll get a small commission but at least you’ll get something.